La Futura

 La Futura is the fifteenth studio album by American rock band ZZ Top, released on September 8, 2012.
 It is the band's first album in nine years, following Mescalero, and peaked at number 5 on the Billboard "Top Rock Albums" chart.
-La Futura is also the last studio album released in bassist Dusty Hill's lifetime.
+La Futura is also the last studio album released before bassist Dusty Hill and drummer Frank Beard died in 2021 and 2026, respectively.